Announcing Spree Commerce 5.4: A Complete Open Source eCommerce Stack

 What that means for the business: you launch in new countries by configuring a Market, not by deploying a new backend.
 Your operations team manages dozens of countries from the same admin panel they use for one.

-What Makes Spree Commerce 5.4 a Composable eCommerce Platform?
+What Makes Spree Commerce 5.4 a Headless eCommerce Platform?

 The platforms most teams chose five or ten years ago were not built for what payment providers, search engines, and CMS tools can do today.
 Spree Commerce 5.4 takes a different approach: the commerce layer handles products, pricing, cart, checkout, and orders, while purpose-built tools handle everything else.
 When a better option appears for any layer, you swap it without rebuilding.

 Payment Sessions make this real for payments.
-One API surface handles Stripe, Adyen, and PayPal.
-3D Secure, PCI compliance, and webhooks work the same regardless of provider.
-Start with Stripe for developer speed.
+One API surface handles any payment provider.
+Stripe ships as the default for developer speed.
 Add Adyen for European volume.
 Layer in PayPal for buyer preference.
+3D Secure, PCI compliance, and webhooks work the same regardless of provider.
 Your storefront checkout code does not change when you swap providers.
-That is what composable means in practice: the freedom to change any layer without a platform migration.
+That is what headless architecture means in practice: the freedom to change any layer without a platform migration.

 As the European Central Bank noted in its 2024 report on payment innovation, “merchants increasingly demand the ability to integrate multiple payment service providers to reduce concentration risk and optimize transaction costs.”
 Payment Sessions are the answer.